 Hear “The Story of Mount Nittany” from Robert Frick, executive producer and Mount Nittany Conservancy director emeritus, and produced by Katie O’Toole, President of the Centre County Historical Society and a professor at Penn State, and Patty Satalia, a producer at WPSU, Penn State Public Broadcasting.

-Conserve Mount Nittany!
+Mount Nittany has been preserved in its natural state thanks to incredible generosity and a “for the future” spirit from generous Penn Staters, Nittany Valley residents, and friends across generations.
 As an all-volunteer 501(c)3 nonprofit organization, we rely on your support to conserve new land and maintain the Mountain in its natural state for the benefit of the public.

-Receive periodic news.
-We respect your privacy and will never abuse your trust.
+Subscribe for periodic news and posts.
+We respect your privacy and value your trust.